dstorey87/API_Scraping_App/README.md

 - **Integrated PyTrends Support:** Utilizes GeneralMills/pytrends to fetch and leverage trending data from Google Trends, enhancing the relevance of the scraped data.
 - **Comprehensive Error Handling:** Implements robust error checking and handling across all modules to ensure reliability.
 - **Automated Testing:** Includes a detailed test harness to perform end-to-end testing of all functionalities.
+- **Web Dashboard:** Provides a Flask-based web interface for data visualization and admin controls.
+- **CI/CD Pipeline:** Automated with GitHub Actions for testing, linting, and Docker image building.
+- **Scalability:** Configured for horizontal scaling using Docker Swarm.

 ---